 Research

-My core research focuses on decision-making under uncertainty.
-I leverage probabilistic machine learning methods — with an emphasis on Gaussian processes and physics-inspired models — to design adaptive decision rules such as active learning and Bayesian optimization to tackle real-world decision problems.
-I am especially interested in problems where practical limitations (e.g. restricted domains, computational budgets, unconventional data sources) shape the nature of decision-making.
+My core research focuses on decision-making under uncertainty – such as active learning and Bayesian optimization – where adaptive rules are designed to tackle real-world decision problems.
+I am especially interested in scenarios where we could leverage physical laws while accommodating practical limitations (e.g. restricted domains, computational budgets, unconventional data sources).
+These conditions shape the nature of decision-making, and often lead to developments of novel physics-inspired machine learning models and techniques.
 The applications I am interested in include probabilistic numerics, ocean engineering, and digital twins.

 Publication